 The project is currently moving through the concept planning and development phase.
 Project stakeholders are in the process of defining and refining the specific program requirements.
-Site evaluation work has begun including a detailed site and building survey work, hazardous materials evaluation, geotechnical soil evaluations and structural destructive testing.
+Site evaluation work has begun including a detailed site and building survey work, hazardous materials evaluation, geotechnical soil evaluations, site utility location and condition assessment and structural destructive testing.
 Consultation with SFPD and SFFD has been initiated to help inform the planning development.
-The project has also undergone an initial historic resource evaluation which is currently being reviewed by the historic preservation division at the Planning Department.
-Their initial feedback has been received and staff is currently providing detailed response in order to move the project through that review process.
+The project has also undergone an initial historic resource evaluation (phase 1) which has been reviewed by the historic preservation division at the Planning Department.
+Their initial feedback has been received and staff is currently providing detailed response to move the project through the Phase 2 review process.
+The project will also need to be reviewed and approved by the Historic Preservation Commission upon complete of the Phase 2 process.
 Following the data collection process, the project team will initiate a formal public engagement process to review the concept plans followed by further plan development.
 The first bond sale proceeds have been secured and will be administered to initial site evaluations and study as well as planning and program development.